Why Do I Feel Like I Don’t Belong?

 emotionally cut off

-Sometimes later family members unconsciously identify with excluded individuals and experience similar feelings of:
+Sometimes later family members unconsciously identify with excluded individuals and begin carrying similar feelings of invisibility, isolation, emotional separation, or not fully belonging.

 Loyalty and Belonging

-Family Constellations explores how people may unconsciously remain loyal to unresolved suffering within the family system.
+Family Constellations looks at how people may unconsciously remain loyal to unresolved suffering within the family system.

 A person may unconsciously feel: